rexfordessilfie/nextwrappers/README.md

     ```

 # Features ✨
+Here are some of the utility methods provided by this library.
-## `wrapper()`
+## `wrapper()` / `wrapperM()`
-This lets you create a wrapper around a route handler that performs some arbitrary piece of logic.
+This lets you create a wrapper around a route/middleware handler that performs some arbitrary piece of logic.

 It gives you access to the route handler's `request`, an `ext` object containing path parameters, and a `next` function for executing the wrapped route handler.

+### Examples

+**`authenticated` wrapper**:
-**Example - `authenticated`**: Ensure a user has been authenticated with next-auth before continuing with request, then attach current user to the request.
+Ensure a user has been authenticated with next-auth before continuing with request, then attach current user to the request.
 ```ts
 import { getServerSession } from "next-auth/react";
 import { Session } from "next-auth";